devmount/sloth.css/docs/pages/utilities/positioning.md

 ---
 title: 'Utilities: Positioning - Sloth.css'
-description: Utility classes of Sloth.css for positions and alignment.
+description: Utility classes of Sloth.css for positions, alignment and overflow.
 ---

 ## Positioning

-Utility classes for controlling position and alignment of elements.
+Utility classes for controlling position, alignment and overflow of elements.

 ### Position